Holomorphic curves in exploded manifolds: Compactness: Estimates

+For a lot of our analysis, we shall be thinking of $\ex B$ as a disjoint union $\coprod_{p\in \totb{\ex B}}\ex B_{p}$ of smooth manifolds, where $\ex B_{p}$ is the smooth manifold with the property that any map of a smooth manifold to $\ex B$ with image $p\in\totb{\ex B}$ is equivalent to a smooth map to $\ex B_{p}$.
+Thinking this way of $\ex B$ as a disjoint union of smooth manifolds allows us to use methods and intuitions familiar from differential geometry, however as $\coprod_{p\in \totb{\ex B}}\ex B_{p}$ is usually not compact, we must bound its geometry.

-We shall use the following lemma which bounds the geometry of a complete exploded manifold.
-Note that given a metric $g$ on some complete $\ex B$, the injectivity radius is a continuous function on $\ex B$, and is therefore bounded below.
+Recall that the topology on $\ex B$ is the pullback of the topology from $\totl{\ex B}$--- this is usually a much coarser topology than the topology on $\coprod_{p\in\totb{\ex B}}\ex B_{p}$.
+Given any metric $g$ on some complete $\ex B$, the injectivity radius is a continuous function in this coarser standard topology on $\ex B$, and is therefore bounded below.

 \begin{lemma} Given a complete exploded manifold $\ex B$ with a metric $g$, there exists some radius $R>0$ smaller than the injectivity radius of $(\ex B,g)$ so that the following holds:

 Given a sequence of points $p_{n}\in\ex B$ converging to $p$, consider the ball of radius $R$ around $p_{n}$ as a smooth manifold $B_{R}(p_{n})$. \begin{description}\item[]There exists a sequence of diffeomorphisms